CristianDavideConte/applyBackdropFilterBlurToText/README.md

 <p align="center"> As far as I know there's <strong>no way to directly apply the backdrop-filter:blur to a text</strong> element.</p><br/>

-## First solution: The Slowest One
+## <strike>First solution: The Slowest One</strike> (Broken by Chrome update)
-1. Create a container
+1. <strike>Create a container</strike>
-2. Apply a background to it (or to its ::before pseudo-element)
+2. <strike>Apply a background to it (or to its ::before pseudo-element)</strike>
-3. Use the filter:blur so that the container's background is blurred
+3. <strike>Use the filter:blur so that the container's background is blurred</strike>
-4. Apply a svg mask onto the svg element and then apply the same background to the container (or to its ::before pseudo-element)
+4. <strike>Apply a svg mask onto the svg element and then apply the same background to the container (or to its ::before pseudo-element)</strike>

-This way we have the blurried background on top that gets masked and the non-blurry version under it.<br/><br/>
+<strike>This way we have the blurried background on top that gets masked and the non-blurry version under it.<br/><br/>
-**NOTE:** applying the background to the container's ::before pseudo element will allow you to modify the background  without touching the svg mask (usefull if you need to flip the background to create more contrast but you can't modify the original image).<br/><br/>
+**NOTE:** applying the background to the container's ::before pseudo element will allow you to modify the background  without touching the svg mask (usefull if you need to flip the background to create more contrast but you can't modify the original image).</strike><br/><br/>

 ## Second solution: The Fastest One
 1. Create a container